 The Pre-Design phase gives us the opportunity to get to know you and begin to understand your preferences, budget, and goals.
 During preliminary discussions, we’ll help you clarify your functional needs, general aesthetic goals, desired green or sustainable options and projected budget.

 In this phase we'll meet with you to determine the scope of the project.
 After contacting the city or county planning departments to determine the project limits, we'll define a program to outline the course of the project.
 If required, we'll complete an existing conditions survey which includes field measurements and photo documentation of your existing structure, as well as creation of general as-built drawings of the existing structure.
-We'll also look at any sketches or images you may have.
+We'll also look at any sketches or inspiration images you may have.

-The Schematic Design phase includes several meetings with you in which we'll present floor plan and elevation sketches based on the program defined during the Pre-Design phase.
-These sketches will be used to generate discussions about the project requirements.
+The Schematic Design phase includes several meetings with you in which we'll present floor plan and elevation options based on the program defined during the Pre-Design phase.
+These sketches will be used to facilitate discussions about the project requirements.
 They will also establish the conceptual design of the project, illustrating the scale and relationship of the project components.
 The primary objective in this phase is to arrive at a clearly defined, feasible concept and to present it in a form that helps you understand the project and explore alternative solutions.
 Typically, several schemes are offered and discussed before arriving at the final concept to be further developed in the next phase.